 Listed status: B

-A beautifully appointed pub lies behind an austere exterior in an early 1830s grey granite terrace.
-It was a restaurant from the 1870s but was turned into a pub in the early 20th century.
-Having been acquired by a Mr John Innes in 1925, it was refitted the following year under architects Jenkins & Marr.
-This mainly stand-up bar retains its very fine fittings from that time including a wonderful long mahogany gantry with three glazed cabinets, made, like all the woodwork, by a Mr G. Fordyce of Archibalds.
-The counter carries the letter ‘G’ along its various sections and has a continuous brass match-striker from the good(!) old days of smoke-filled pubs.
+Having been acquired by a Mr John Innes in 1925, the pub was refitted the following year under architects Jenkins & Marr.
+The mainly stand-up bar retains its very fine fittings from that time including a wonderful long mahogany gantry with three glazed cabinets, made, like all the woodwork, by a Mr G. Fordyce of Archibalds.
+The counter carries the letter ‘G’ along its various sections and has a continuous brass match-striker from the days of smoke-filled pubs.
 The walls are covered in mahogany veneer and the tables, with cast-iron bases, are inscribed with the name of the pub.
 The plasterwork ceilings are striking with a huge oval at the front and a circular feature at the rear, the craftsmen responsible being named as Messrs R.Watt and G. McGilvery.
 This was a gents-only bar until the Sex Discrimination Act came into force on 1 January 1976 and ladies’ did not get their toilet until as late as 1998 when the gents’ underwent a sex-change.

 Occupying the ground floor of a typical grey granite three-storey terrace property of the early 1830s, this was a restaurant and dining rooms from the 1870s.
 It retained the name of The Grill when remodelled by architects Jenkins & Marr, and turned into a pub in 1926.
 The mainly stand-up bar retains its fittings of that date, including a fine mahogany gantry with three glazed cabinets.
 The pub has two ceiling sections with moulded plasterwork - the front, oval in shape; the rear, circular.
 The long bar counter has a number of badged sections on the front each with a letter 'G' and a brass match-striker all along it.
 The walls are covered in mahogany veneer and the tables with cast-iron bases are inscribed 'The Grill'.